hmteams/xag/index.md

   {% endfor %}
 </ul>

-<h1>How to Contribute</h1>
+# How to Contribute

-<p>We welcome contributions from the community!
-If you have a design pattern that you'd like to share, please follow these steps:</p>
+We welcome contributions from the community!
+If you have a design pattern that you'd like to share, please follow these steps:

 <ol>
   <li><strong>Fork the repository:</strong> Begin by forking the <a href="https://github.com/hmteams/xag" target="_blank">XAG repository</a> on GitHub.</li>